Andrew Lathrop Missing since 8/15/05 |

 About Andrew Lathrop

-His colleague, Eduardo Sanchez, "recalls working alongside a polite and hardworking young man at the Fazoli’s Restaurant at 1550 Appleton Road for two years.
-When Andy Lathrop quit to go to college, he remembered thinking how it would be tough to replace such “a great worker, excellent person and a great team player.”
+Andrew is originally from Menasha, Wisconsin.
+He is remembered as a polite, hardworking young man at the Fazoli’s Restaurant where he worked for two years.
+When Andy quit to go to college, a coworker remembered thinking how it would be tough to replace such “a great worker, excellent person and a great team player.”
 Fazoli's helped raise money for the Lathrop family's search.

 After finishing his freshman year at the University of Wisconsin-Madison in August 2004, he postponed his sophomore year to teach in Japan.
 He planned to come back someday for graduate school and had made inquiries.
 He loves the Japanese language and at the time of his disappearance was anticipating a career in international business or perhaps architecture; he revered Frank Lloyd Wright.